jsonmaur/node-crypto-extra/README.md

 <a name="api-random-number"></a>
 ### .randomNumber (options)

-Returns a random string of a defined length.
+Returns a random string of a defined length or within a defined span.

 - **options**
   - **min** - Minimum number to return.
 Must be a positive integer.